wali55/react-tutorial/notes.md

 19. How many times I have to set my event listener, just once, when my page loads.
 20. now we can understand how useParams() gives us the url, and useParams() also must use state, as every time my param changes my component is reloaded
 21. we are using useOnline() custom hook instead of normal function because in custom hook we can have state, useState and useEffect hook, inside normal function we cannot do that
 22. How to fake I am in offline, Network, dropdown "offline".
-No we have build a system to tell whether I am online or not.
+Now we have build a system to tell whether I am online or not.
 23. This is not a senior dev code, because I am not cleaning the cache, I am not removing my event listener, whenever I am going to the offline then coming to the online a new event listener is created? no because we are using empty dependency array in useEffect, so useEffect will be called only once no matter how many times we go the online or offline, but it is always a good idea to clear out event listener when we go out of our component,
 24. Now we know how if online we can show the green dot and offline red dot, using the useOnline() custom hook we just have created.
 25. we can make useLoggedIn() custom hook, whenever we are building a feature we should think can I build a hook for it. home work create a custom hook to use local storage.